SIPP Deposit account

 The account holder will be the Scheme’s Administrator.
 The beneficiary may also be a signatory; however, the Scheme Administrator must be the first signatory.

-Operation is by free First Class Business Reply post and online via our Ecology Interactive facility (restrictions apply).
-Withdrawals online via Ecology Interactive are not available for this account.
+Operation is via Ecology’s online service (restrictions apply) or by free First Class Business Reply post.
+Withdrawals via the online service are not available for this account.

 The minimum amount to open a SIPP is £5,000 and the maximum investment is £125,000.